posmlab/getting-started/organisms.md

  </summary>

 There are 30,000 species of mushroom, yeasts and pathogenic rusts/smuts make use of a surface tension catapult to spread its spores to reproduce (hence the name ballistospore combination of ballistic and spore).
+Due to fungi's lack of musculature, the evolution of the dispersal devices varies greatly, but all rely on some form of energy build up to compensate.
+These spore dispersions have over 10,000g of initial acceleration, which is larger than any other known animal or plant.

 The Paper ([Pringle et al. Mycologia 2005](https://drive.google.com/open?id=1l61XLYrZkQ6vT2PlwgRzD-ZIDDHwxxYm)) shows that the ejection of the spore occurs when the Buller’s drop (a droplet of water that forms at the base of the spore near the sterigma) combines with a film of water on the spore itself, and releases the energy stored in its surface tension (this process is called fusion where the water coalesces just before ejection).
+The drop and the water collected on the surface contain certain sugars and polyhydric alcohols to cause partial hydrophobicity.
+This prevents the collapse until the drop has reached a critical size to allow for proper dispersion.
 Figure 1 shows the images taken at high speed of the process taking place.
 Figure 2 depicts the mechanism that drives the process.

 ![Figure 1](images/ballistospore-surface-tension-catapult.png)
 **Figure 1:**